collabora/WhisperSpeech/README.md

 We are not targeting an exact copy – to speed up training we want to use existing Open Source models as bases:
 [Whisper](https://github.com/openai/whisper) encoder to generate semantic tokens and [EnCodec](https://github.com/facebookresearch/encodec) for acoustic modeling.

-Following Google Brain we'll train on the LibriLight and LibreTTS datasets.
+Following Google Brain we'll train on the LibriLight dataset.
 Ultimately we want to target multiple languages (Whisper and EnCodec are both multilanguage).

 ## Progress updates